tufac2/agenda-firebase-nodejs/README.md

 #### HTTP CODE LIST FOR RESPONSES
 **under review because right now the codes are not align in the response**

-#Success
-200. General Code.
-Everything goes well
+#POST
+409. Resource already exists
 201. No problem.
 Data not found
 202. No problem.
 Data already in use.
 Not possible to insert in data base

-#General
+#GENERAL
+200. Request OK
+200. Request OK but no content found
 403. Unauthorized.
 The user has not token
-#Signup
-500. Error creating user.
-It returns a error object with more details
-#Login
+404. Not found

+#SIGNUP
+409. The user is already taken

+#LOGIN
-400. Wrong/empty email or empty email.
+405. Wrong/empty email or empty email.
 Preventing login manipulated data.
-403. Wrong credentials.
-The password is not the good one.
 404. Resource not found.
 User does not exist in database